Estimating means of bounded random variables by betting: Proofs of main results

-The proof of the final claim is simple.
-Let $(M_t)$ be a $\Pcal^\mu$-NM.
+The proof of the final part of the proposition is simple.
+Let $(M_t)$ be a test martingale for $\Pcal^\mu$.
 Define $Y_t := M_t/M_{t-1}$ if $M_{t-1} > 0$, and as $Y_t :=0$ otherwise.
 Now note that $M_t = \prod_{i=1}^t Y_t$ and $\EE_P[Y_t | \Fcal_{t-1}] = 1$ for any $P \in \Pcal^\mu$.
-In other words, every NM is a product of nonnegative random variables with conditional mean one.
+In other words, every test martingale is a product of nonnegative random variables with conditional mean one.
 Now rewrite $Y_t$ as $(1+f_t(X_t))$ for some predictable function $f_t$.
 Since $Y_t$ is nonnegative, we must have $f_t(X_t) \geq -1$ , and since $Y_t$ is conditional mean one, we must have $f_t(X_t)$ is conditional mean zero.
-Such a representation in fact holds true for any NM, and we have not yet used the fact that we are working with $\Pcal^\mu$-NMs.
-Now, the proof ends by noting that the only predictable functions $f_t$ with the latter property under every $P \in \Pcal^\mu$ has the form $\lambda_t(X_t - \mu)$ for some predictable $\lambda_t$; any nonlinear function of $X_t$ would not have mean zero under \emph{every distribution} having mean $\mu$.
-This completes the proof of Proposition~\ref{proposition:betting} altogether. \end{proof}
+Such a representation in fact holds true for any test martingale, and we have not yet used the fact that we are working with test martingales for $\Pcal^\mu$.
+Now, the proof ends by noting that the only predictable functions $f_t$ with the latter property under every $P \in \Pcal^\mu$ has the form $\lambda_t(X_t - \mu)$ for some predictable $\lambda_t$; any nonlinear function of $X_t$ would not have mean zero under \emph{every distribution} with mean $\mu$.